valerieniloinsigh31/footnote-app/README.md

 Django has a testing framework-with automated tests.
 Django is inbuilt with test.py file.
-Django imports testcase class-extension of Unittest (methods to assert things about code)
+Django imports testcase which is a class-extension of Unittest (methods to assert things about code)
 Testing is based on assertions.
 -Write classes within files to test various things within targeted files Once class is written, run the test command: